 Big Island is an extremely sacred and spiritual place.
 It was my first time really having the total experience of authentic Hawaii since I'd lived there.
 Imu pig was in the ground.
 We shucked Opihi.
 Chicken long rice was on the stove.
 The men were happy, and the women were in control.
 The vibes were lovely.
 That day I was exposed to the art, tradition, and craft of the ti leaf lei and the beauty of the women making them.
 I was wearing a long floral kimono, vintage Levi cut-offs, a crocheted top, and my classic high top Chuck Taylor's when Koa's Mom, Niki, adorned me with my first ti leaf lei.
 When she placed it over my head, I naturally assessed everything about it.
 The color, the scale, the technique, and how it paired with my attire.
 I touched its texture and felt it around my neck and immediately removed the turquoise necklace I was wearing.
 Feeling really good about it, I looked over at Niki and said, “I want to wear this all the time.
 It's so tribal.
 I feel like a Goddess.
 Can we make this happen?
 Can we make these?”
 She just looked back over at me and said, “Hell, yeah.”

-Laurie DiBiagio is an East Coast raised, born, and bred girl from the salty coastal towns of the New Jersey.
+Laurie DiBiagio is an East Coast raised, born, and bred girl from the salty coastal towns of New Jersey.
 Owner, designer, and creator of sirena + the sea, Laurie moved to the North Shore of Oahu in the spring of 2012 from her tiny apartment on Waverly Place in the heart of New York City's West Village.
 She immediately fell madly in love with Hawaii, where she lived for 2.5 years before abruptly moving home.
-Growing up in surfing culture and life centered around the ocean, she felt right at home.
-The Savannah College of Art and Design Alumni, majoring in interior design, left her job at Ralph Lauren designing the apparel showrooms, to take over Pacific Region Visual Merchandising for Tiffany and Co.
+Growing up in surfing culture and life centered around the ocean, she easily assimilated to life on the North Shore.
+The Savannah College of Art and Design Alumni, majoring in interior design, left her job at Ralph Lauren in NYC designing the apparel showrooms, to take over Pacific Region Visual Merchandising for Tiffany and Co.
 After almost 4 years of working in a corporate environment as a controlled artist, she felt like a wild animal in a cage.
 They once told her she was too bohemian, she didn't fall into the world of standardized testing.
 It wasn't who she was.
 She wasn't following her heart.
 She was suffocating.
 Soon after she was serendipitously fired by Tiffany and Co.
 It was time to embark on her journey, vision, and dreams of creating the inner working of her soul purpose.
 Thus begins the story of sirena + the sea.
 Laurie is currently residing back on the beaches of the East Coast growing, traveling, and building her business -- artistry and love in real time right before your very eyes.